RHenigan/sdl_evolution/proposals/0345-android-12-issues.md

 With the new runtime permissions, users will have to grant bluetooth permissions to SDL enabled apps at runtime.
 This means that if the user denies permissions for a specific app, the app will not know when the device connects to the head unit over bluetooth nor will it be able to start its `bluetoothTransport` in the `SdlRouterService`.
 However, apps that have their bluetooth permissions denied will still be able to bind to another app's `SdlRouterService` and will still be able to start up a `SdlRouterService` for a USB connection only.
 If there are not any apps on the device with bluetooth permissions granted then the `SdlRouterService` would never be started when connecting over bluetooth.

-### Service Notification Delays

-This change would be only to make sure a notification is always displayed immediately otherwise android may choose to delay the notification up to 10 seconds.
-If the notification is delayed there is no risk to the user and could result in a better user experience as we can hide some of the initial `SdlRouterService` notifications while the `SdlRouterService` connects.
-If we choose to display the notification immediately the user experience will mirror its current implementation.
-For the `SdlService` it will be up to the individual app developers to implement the immediate flag.

 ## Impact on existing code

 ### Foreground Services